 Seventh season with Rebellion Racing

-In the 2016 FIA WEC season, his seventh season with Rebellion Racing, Prost is a part of #12 crew together with Nick Heidfeld and Nelson Piquet Jr. At Le Mans, they finished 29th overall and 6th in LMP1 class.
+In the 2016 FIA WEC season, his seventh season with Rebellion Racing, Prost participated in four races as a member of the #12 crew together with Nick Heidfeld and Nelson Piquet Jr. At Le Mans, they finished 29th overall and 6th in LMP1 class.